Crisis Standards of Care

 Login to favorite or comment on the article

-In this article, the authors suggest using a three-level surge capacity taxonomy (conventional capacity, contingency capacity, and crisis capacity) to bolster hospital surge planning.
+In this article, the authors provide the original description of the the three-level surge capacity taxonomy (conventional capacity, contingency capacity, and crisis capacity) to bolster hospital surge planning.
+This construct has been used by the National Academies of Medicine and other organizations.

 Login to favorite or comment on the article